Why Do SUVs Have Spoilers?

 Rear spoilers on SUVs enhance fuel efficiency rather than provide downward force as they do for sports cars.
 A spoiler on an SUV makes the vehicle more streamlined, which results in less drag and improved fuel consumption.

-So, ask on to discover.
+So, ask on to explore.

 Related: